go-delve/delve/Documentation/api/dap/README.md

 Delve exposes a [DAP](https://microsoft.github.io/debug-adapter-protocol/overview) API interface.

 This interface is served over a streaming TCP socket using `dlv` server in one of the two headless modes:
-* [`dlv dap`](../../usage/dlv_dap.md) - starts a single-use DAP-only server that waits for a client to specify launch/attach configuration for starting the debug session.
+1. [`dlv dap`](../../usage/dlv_dap.md) - starts a single-use DAP-only server that waits for a client to specify launch/attach configuration for starting the debug session.
-* `dlv --headless <command> <debugee>` - starts a general server, enters a debug session for the specified debuggee and waits for a [JSON-RPC](../json-rpc/README.md) or a [DAP](https://microsoft.github.io/debug-adapter-protocol/overview) client to begin interactive debugging.
+2. `dlv --headless <command> <debugee>` - starts a general server, enters a debug session for the specified debuggee and waits for a [JSON-RPC](../json-rpc/README.md) or a [DAP](https://microsoft.github.io/debug-adapter-protocol/overview) remote-attach client to begin interactive debugging.
 Can be used in multi-client mode with the following options:
    *  `--accept-multiclient` - use to support connections from multiple clients
    *  `--continue` - use to resume debuggee execution as soon as server session starts

+See [Launch and Attach Configurations](#launch-and-attach-configurations) for more usage details of these two options.

 The primary user of this mode is [VS Code Go](https://github.com/golang/vscode-go).
 Please see its detailed [debugging documentation](https://github.com/golang/vscode-go/blob/master/docs/debugging.md) for additional information.